HIPAA Fax Guide: Why Healthcare Still Relies on Fax in 2026

 Replacing fax in healthcare would mean getting every provider, payer, and government agency on the same digital platform.
 That project has been attempted for over two decades.
 Progress is real but slow.
 Meanwhile, the fax machine keeps working.

-Try FaxDrop FreeWhat Makes an Online Fax Service HIPAA Compliant?
+Try FaxDrop FreeWhat Makes an Online Fax Service Suitable for Healthcare?

 Access controls.
 The service should limit who can view sent faxes.
 Audit logs, authentication, and role-based access all factor in for larger practices.